alireza-oman/Mellipooshan-football-academy/README.md

 ### Database

 * SQLite
-* سازگار با PostgreSQL و MySQL
+* Compatible with PostgreSQL and MySQL

 ### Frontend